 OpenAI and ChatGPT

 Founded in 2015, OpenAI has been everywhere as of late.
 Contact center software and customer service (CX) software developers have been all over the technology.
-In September 2024, OpenAI released its latest large language model (LLM) which had the reasoning capabilities of a Phlevel expert in biology, physics, and chemistry.
+In August 2025, OpenAI released ChatGPT 5 with better reasoning, memory retention, and a more natural sounding voice.

 Nearly every 'major' and non-major player in the UCC space has either added ChatGPT to their roster of capabilities, hoping to boost their CX capabilities, or has developed their own LLM.